anartovich/register-apis/README.md

 10. GitHub executes this action in a container on its cloud.
 It will take a minute or so to complete.
 Come back to this page later and check the status.
 If the action is successful, you should see a green checkmark (like in the image above).
+If the workflow fails, you will need to click it in the *workflow runs* pane and review the logs.
+Correct an issue and re-run the workflow.
+FYI, Visual Studio Code has a nice plug-in to work with [GitHub Actions](https://marketplace.visualstudio.com/items?itemName=cschleiden.vscode-github-actions).

    Note: If the same API already registered in your API Manager, the deployment of that API will fail.
 You may modify the `.github/workflows/main.yml` and add the **-force** parameter at the end of the `apim-cli-$ENV.CLI-RELEASE/scripts/apim.sh` command

 11. Connect to your API Manager to confirm that APIs are registered.

-12. Now, go back to your Linux machine where you've installed Axway API Management and switch to your git repo folder.
+12. Now, go back to your Linux machine where you have Axway API Management and git repo.
+Switch to your git repo folder.

 13. Execute the following commands from within this folder